The best WoW Classic addons you can download right now

 Deadly Boss Mods is on WoW Classic.
 There’s not a lot else to say other than that you should probably have this addon.
 It lets you know incoming attacks from enemies throughout the game’s dungeons (and eventual raids), like Deadmines, Wailing Caverns, and Scarlet Monastery.
 It’s still in a sort of beta form itself, but it’s available right now.

-If I were you, I’d keep an eye out on these sites to look for updates and for more useful addons.
-It’s a little frenetic out there in the addon world, but it seems like some good ones are quickly popping up.
+Keep an eye out on these sites to look for updates and for more useful addons.
+It’s a little frenetic out there in the addon world, and new addons are constantly popping up.
+If this list doesn’t help you, check Will It Classic and Warcraft Tavern, as well as current addon resources WoW Interface and Curseforge (just remember to search for “classic”).

 Please consider supporting our Patreon!